jimbojw/karmarank/content/07-law-3-impact.md

 Under KarmaRank, "impact" has a very specific implementation:

-> **Impact = Who cares?**
+> **Impact = Who Cares?**

 Literally: who $(S_i)$ cares $(k_i)$.

 * "Who" = which people in the field have non-zero Status with respect to your rating.
 * "Cares" = how much emotional and political value they get from telling a story where you are the hero.

-Written as math, your **Net Impact** to the firm is just your Net Status-Weighted Karma:
+Written as math, your capital-I **Impact** to the firm is just your Net Status-Weighted Karma:

 $$
 K = \sum_i S_i \cdot k_i
 $$

-If nobody with Status cares, the system has nowhere to store your so-called impact.
+If nobody with Status cares, the system has nowhere to store your so-called "impact".
 It lives only on your Private Ledger as a pleasant feeling about yourself.

 This gives you a simple test: